Gyroscopic Gravitational Memory: Gravitational memory from gyroscopic precession

+The study of gravitational-wave effects on spinning bodies is not new, going back at least to the early works \cite{Herrera:2000uh,Bini:2000xj,ValienteKroon:2001pc}.
+Following the discovery of a relation between displacement memory and BMS supertranslations \cite{Strominger:2014pwa}, memory effects involving angular momentum were similarly considered in \cite{Pasterski:2015tva} in terms of Sagnac interferometers, and in \cite{PhysRevD.84.124014,Flanagan:2014kfa,Flanagan:2018yzh} in terms of the relative precession of nearby gyroscopes.
+Here we shall briefly compare our construction above to two such results in the literature: the papers \cite{Herrera:2000uh,Herrera:2013poa} on vorticity in radiative spacetimes, and the spin memory effect of \cite{Pasterski:2015tva}.

+A first general remark is that these references have one common aspect: they use \textit{static} observers at large $r$, as opposed to freely-falling ones.
+While this simplifies computations since the corresponding velocity is just $\bu=\gamma\der_u$, it complicates their comparison to experiments where a detector is typically expected to fall freely as radiation crosses its path---think \eg of the freely-falling Gravity Probe B experiment \cite{Everitt:2011hp,Everitt:2015qri}.
+Forcing the detector to remain static while being subjected to a dynamical metric requires delicately fine-tuned, time-dependent accelerations whose practical feasibility is questionable---with the tiniest of errors likely to affect the measurement of an already tiny observable.

-For static observers (with velocity $\bu=\gamma\pd_u$), the dominant precession takes place in the $\hr\ha$ plane and stems from the $\cO(r^{-1})$ term of eq.\ \eqref{e35}, yielding a precession velocity \beq \Omega_{\ha\hr} \sim \frac{1}{2r}\barE{a}{a} D^b N_{ab} \ee first found in \cite{Herrera:2000uh,Herrera:2013poa} thanks to the vorticity of static world lines in Bondi coordinates.
-That the effect occurs already at order $\cO(r^{-1})$ is no surprise, since world lines at constant $(r,\theta)$ have a non-zero proper acceleration $u^\nu\cd_\nu u^\mu \sim(\frac{\dot{m}}{r},-\frac{\dot{m}}{r},\frac{1}{2r^2}D_b N^{ab})$ at large $r$.
-The memory effect induced by \eqref{e49} is proportional to the parity-even variation of shear $\Delta C^+$ (recall the Hodge decomposition \eqref{e41}), so it contains the same information as standard displacement memory, determined by the balance equation for supertranslations \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational}.
+Having said this, it is still true that the static-observer spin connection \eqref{e35}--\eqref{e36} contains valuable insights on gravitational radiation.
+Consider first the leading $\hr\ha$ part \eqref{e35}, whose time component decays like $1/r$ as opposed to $1/r^2$ in \eqref{e36}.
+The corresponding precession rate is \beq \Omega_{\ha\hr} \sim \frac{1}{2r}\barE{a}{a} D^b N_{ab}, \ee so that the main rotation of gyroscopes carried by static observers occurs along an axis tangent to the celestial sphere.
+As it turns out, this effect was first found and discussed in \cite{Herrera:2000uh,Bini:2000xj,ValienteKroon:2001pc} thanks to the vorticity of static worldlines in Bondi coordinates.
+Its radial order $\cO(r^{-1})$ could have been expected, since worldlines at constant $(r,\bth)$ have a nonzero acceleration $u^\nu\cd_\nu u^\mu\sim(\frac{\dot{m}}{r},-\frac{\dot{m}}{r},\frac{1}{2r^2}D_b N^{ab})$ at large $r$.
+From the perspective of gravitational memory, the net rotation due to \eqref{e49} is proportional to the parity-even variation of shear $\Delta C^+$ (recall the Hodge decomposition \eqref{e41}), so it contains the same information as standard displacement memory, determined by the balance equation for supertranslations \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational}.
+Amusingly, an analogous leading-order precession in the $\hr\ha$ plane occurs for magnetic dipoles near null infinity \cite{Oblak:2023axy}.